ctm/yld/src/running/past/duke_city_marathon_2022.md

 ## Weather

-Before I left for Las Cruces I had already checked the DCM race-day weather and saw that it was going to be low fifties, winds around twenty five miles per hour and rain.
+On Friday morning, before I left for Las Cruces (returning Saturday evening), I had already checked the DCM race-day weather and saw that it was going to be low fifties, winds around twenty five miles per hour and rain.
 Wind (except when it's a tailwind) is always annoying, especially when carrying a sign, but my big worry was that I am used to dressing lightly and speeding up to keep my body warm.
 As a pacer, it's my duty to keep a steady pace.
 So I set aside a long sleeve shirt, a fleece hat, light rain jacket, gloves and hand warmers for race day morning.

 ## Pre-Race